-The Group holds separate books for assets financed by owners, unrestricted and restricted investment accounts.
+The Group holds separate books for assets financed by owners, quasi equity and off-balance-sheet assets under management.
 All income generated from the assets financed by the investment accounts are allocated to the customers after deducting provisions, investment risk reserve, profit equalisation reserves, mudarib's share of profit and management fees.